Sienci-Labs/Resources/superlongboard/slb-manual.md

 ![](/_images/_superlongboard/_manual/slb_ma_p24b-rail-led.jpg){.aligncenter .size-full}

 Once you're done wiring up, update the $664 (ring) or $665 (rail) firmware settings for the number of LEDs you've plugged in and power-cycle the board for the changes to take effect.
 Look at the new pizazz!

+If you'd like to learn more, some members of our community contributed their own setup guides too:

-A member of our community, Jim, also made his own LED write-up if you'd like to check that out too: <a href="https://resources.sienci.com/wp-content/uploads/2024/04/Jims-SLB-Rail-LED-Guide.pdf" target="_blank" rel="noopener">Jim's SLB Rail LED Guide (PDF)</a>
+- <a href="https://resources.sienci.com/wp-content/uploads/2024/04/Jims-SLB-Rail-LED-Guide.pdf" target="_blank" rel="noopener">Jim's SLB Rail LED Guide (PDF)</a>
+- <a href="https://youtu.be/DtcbRcdvNss" target="_blank" rel="noopener">SparksTech's installation video</a>

 #### Manual Control